-We will be using many additional Python packages, introduced along the way, and surely you have your own favourites.
+We will be using several Python packages (see course webpage), introduced along the way, and surely you have your own favourites.
 Use them happily (but knowingly).

 Projects / Exam

 This course is to some extend an umbrella course for projects using ML.